drobotun/virustotalapi3/docs/source/base_class.rst

 _last_result
 ~~~~~~~~~~~~
-    Added in version 1.0.3.
-    Result of the last execution of a subclass method of this class.
+    Result of the last execution of a subclass method of this class (Added in version 1.0.3.).

 ----